bucket4j/bucket4j/README.md

 Just use your favorite grid including [Hazelcast](http://hazelcast.com/products/hazelcast/), [Ignite](https://ignite.apache.org/), [Coherence](http://www.oracle.com/technetwork/middleware/coherence/overview/index.html), [Infinispan](http://infinispan.org/) or any other.
 * Ability to specify multiple bandwidths per bucket.
 For example you can limit 1000 events per hours but not often then 100 events per minute.
 * Both synchronous and asynchronous API.
-* Pluggable listener API that allows to implement monitoring and logging, [see examples](https://github.com/vladimir-bukhtoyarov/bucket4j/blob/4.0/doc-pages/advanced-usage.md#listening-for-bucket-events).
+* Pluggable listener API that allows to implement monitoring and logging.
 * Ability to use bucket as as scheduler, [see examples](https://github.com/vladimir-bukhtoyarov/bucket4j/blob/4.0/doc-pages/basic-usage.md#example-2---using-bucket-as-scheduler).

 ## Supported back-ends